longmauriceproj/react-patterns-playground/README.md

 3. Choose exercise from the menu
 4. Start development server with `yarn dev`
 5. Open browser at http://localhost:5173
+6. Navigate to the exercise directory in `src/attempts/your-latest-attempt/exercise-name/` and review the instructions in the `README.md` file
+7. Edit the `problem.tsx` file in `src/attempts/your-latest-attempt/exercise-name/`

 If you wish to reset your attempts, run `yarn reset-attempts`.